WP-Developer-Hub/wpex-tetris/readme.txt

 Search filters for filtering by post format.
 Custom block pattern for simple basic contact form.
 Players ex in color, matches theme and color.

+== Notes ==
+* Note: The default WordPress gallery and caption styling are very basic and might not look great in all cases.
+We've significantly improved the styling with modern enhancements like background effects, text truncation, and responsive behavior to give a cleaner and more visually appealing layout.
+  Feel free to customize further if needed.